dotwebstack/dotwebstack-framework/service/openapi/README.md

       timezone: Europe/Amsterdam
 ```
 # 2.3 Serialization of null fields
-`dotwebstack.openapi.serializeNull` is an optional property that can be set to true/false to include/exclude null fields in the openAPI response.
-By default, i.e. if this property is not set, null fields will be serialized.
+`dotwebstack.openapi.serializeNullAndEmpty` is an optional property that can be set to true/false to include/exclude null and empty fields in the openAPI response.
+By default, i.e. if this property is not set, null and empty fields will be serialized.

 # 2.4 Static Resources
 To use static resources, create a folder ```assets``` in the ```config``` dir.
 Place the desired assets in the ```assets``` folder, ex: ```config/assets/your-image.jpg```.